Refined bilinear Strichartz estimates with application to the well-posedness of periodic generalized KdV type equations: Introduction

-{\bf Plan of this paper:} In the next section we introduce the notation and the function spaces and recall some basic estimates.
-Section 3 is devoted to the proof of the main new ingredient of this paper that is the improved bilinear Strichartz estimate.
-In Sections 4 and 5 we prove the energy estimates we need on a solution and on the difference of two solutions to obtain the unconditional LWP result.
+This paper is organized as follows.
+In the next section, we introduce the notation and the function spaces and recall some basic estimates.
+Section 3 is devoted to the proof of the main new ingredient of this paper that is the refined bilinear Strichartz estimate.
+In Sections 4 and 5, we prove the energy estimates we need on a solution and on the difference of two solutions to obtain the unconditional local well-posedness (LWP) result.
 In Section 6, we briefly recall how this unconditional LWP result follows from these energy estimates.
-Finally in Appendix, for sake of completeness, we write the proof of the two estimates we borrow from the framework of short-time $X^{s,b}$--spaces.
+Finally, in the Appendix, for the sake of completeness, we provide the proof of the two estimates we borrowed from the framework of short-time $X^{s,b}$ spaces.

-\section{Notation, function spaces and basic estimates}
+\section{Notation, Function Spaces and Basic Estimates}